data2knowledge/TidyDataPA/README.md

-Human Activity Recognition Using Smartphones Data Set
+Human Activity Recognition (Using Smartphones Data Set)
 ===========

-### The raw data
+### The raw data set

-The raw data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data set is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### The tidy data set

-To get tidy data set, the raw data is clean as the following
+To get tidy data set, the raw data is cleand as the followings

 * Load all the data set for Traning,Test,Subject and Activity
-* Extracts the measurements data only on the mean and standard deviation for Training
+* Extract the measurements data only on the mean and standard deviation for Training
-* Extracts the measurements data only on the mean and standard deviation for Test
+* Extract the measurements data only on the mean and standard deviation for Test
-* Change Activity name to Training Labels and Test Labels by using factor
+* Label activity name to Training Labels and Test Labels by using factor
-* Add Subject and Activity  as the columns in the main data set of Training and Test
+* Add Subject data set and Activity data set as the new columns in the main data set of Training and Test
-* And merge all the data into one set
+* And merge all the data into one set and called "mergedDataSet"
 * Add the variable names to Traning and Test
 * Add appropriate labels the data set with descriptive variable names.
+* Creates a second tidy data set with the average of each variable for each activity and each subject
+* Write the result to a file called "hci.txt" to the working directory

 ### The code book